collodi/codepark_games/battleship/README.md

    - notes
      - this function should return a valid coordinate
      - if the attack coordinate is not valid, your turn will be automatically skipped
-     - if the function steps out of the sandbox boundary, the return value is considered invalid
      - if both players skip their turns in a row, the game will end in a draw

 ## Sandbox Boundaries